-Asher College places students on an Academic Warning status under the following circumstances:
+Asher College places students on a 4-week Academic Warning status under the following circumstances:

-- Unsatisfactory Progress - Not testing or progressing in the program as scheduled. - Unsatisfactory Attendance - Not maintaining 80% of cumulative attendance hours for Hybrid students. - Unsatisfactory GPA - Cumulative GPA less than 2.0 (i.e. less than a C or 70%). - Unsatisfactory Conduct - Not abiding by the Code of Conduct or other policies.
+- Unsatisfactory Progress - Not testing or progressing in the program as scheduled. - Unsatisfactory Attendance - Not maintaining 80% of cumulative attendance hours. - Unsatisfactory GPA - Cumulative GPA less than 2.0 (i.e. less than a C or 70%). - Unsatisfactory Conduct - Not abiding by the Code of Conduct or other policies.